pkivolowitz/asm_book/section_2/float/working.md

 We say aliases because, like the integer registers, how you reference a floating point register determines how it is interpreted.

-For example, in the following image, note the overlap of two single precision floats within a single double precision floating point register.

 *NOTE NOTE NOTE* To keep to our promise of simplicity for now, consider only `B0`, `H0`, `S0` and `D0`.
 The remainder of the image ([from The Eclectic Light Company](https://eclecticlight.co/2021/08/23/code-in-arm-assembly-lanes-and-loads-in-neon/)) deals with SIMD, covered